LogoOsome

 uk-guide-business-name.png

-You will need to choose a name for your new business as soon as you register it with Companies House.
-It should be memorable, easy to spell, and easy to remember.
+You will need to choose a company name as soon as you register it with Companies House.
+Your company name should be memorable, easy to spell, and easy to remember.
 Your company’s name could either be a commonly used word or a portmanteau.

 That said, the internet has made the world a smaller place.
 Most thoughts and ideas have been said and done.
 That’s why finding a good domain name is one of the biggest challenges of registering any business.